-“They often wake me in the middle of the night, a couple of hours after I’ve gone to bed.
-They build up in a matter of seconds and the pain is just excruciating.
+“They often wake me in the middle of the night.
+They build in a matter of seconds and the pain is excruciating.
 It’s only in my right eye, like a red hot poker.
 I don’t know where to put myself.
-I have to do something to distract from the pain.
 Sometimes I pace up and down the room holding my head, or just sit in the chair and rock.
 I cannot imagine a more severe pain.”

 What is cluster headache?